deepakpixel/deepakpixel/README.md

 😐 Trying to get used to python

-FUN FACT: When not debugging you will see me reading books, playing guitar.
+When not debugging you will see me reading books 📖 or playing guitar 🎸.

->*I love to race in where angels fear to tread.
-Committed to face fears & overcome them.
-In order to escape any feeling of being stuck, i often travel.*
+>*Free advice: Pause debugger, take a 5-min break and continue.
+You will feel the change*

 ## My Skills 🚀